 In the organizational capacity section, the application should describe the regional partners' organizational capacity to implement the proposed activities successfully, providing examples from previous experience and plans to meet any gaps required for the RRGP.

-Include the following information.
-The criteria in checkboxes below show what the RRGP application review panel will consider when evaluating applications:
+Include the following numbered information in bold text.
+The sub-numbers that are not in bold show what the RRGP application review panel will consider when evaluating applications:

 1. Administrative Experience.